baxtery/TTN_V3_Node-Red/readme.md

   use <i>v3/{application id}@{tenant id}/devices/{device id}/up</i> as described in https://www.thethingsindustries.com/docs/integrations/mqtt/<br>
  #todo see how to generate keys and subscribe for app instead of device<br>
   <img src="images/create_mqtt_broker_ttn_v3_up.png" alt="Configure the TTN MQTT Broker" width="500"><br>
-  #todo see how to generate keys for app and not device<br>
   2-then use a JSON formatter node available in the Node-red Contrib<br>
    <img src="images/Json_node.png" alt="Parse MQTT into JSON" width="500"><br>
    Now go to security tab and add the API keys